 Navigating meals with picky eaters can pose quite a challenge.
 If you find yourself wondering if your child is eating enough or getting adequate calories, you’re not alone.
 In this post, we will go over 16 high calorie foods for kids and 5 simple ways to increase calories.

 As someone with two picky toddlers, I understand just how frustrating it can be – especially when it feels like you did “all the things” to expose them to a variety of foods when they were babies.
+Not all of these foods will be accepted, and some of these strategies might not work – but hopefully this post brings some success and relieves some of those worries you might have.

 Food Neophobia and Picky Eating

 Between the ages of 2-6, there is an increase in a child’s independence and autonomy which can lead to food neophobia.
 Food neophobia is defined as the refusal of new or unfamiliar foods.
-It is considered a natural stage of development that gets better with age, and only a concern if it worsens (1).
+It is considered a natural stage of development that gets better with age, and only a concern if it worsens.

 However, a 2020 study examined picky eaters in the U.S. found that picky eating can start early and stay that way.
 Temperament also plays a role – they found that children who had difficulty controlling their emotions were often picky eaters.